flaily-fox/Smart-Research-Assistant/readme.md

 ## 🎯 Objective & Problem Addressed

-This project, the **Smart Research Assistant**, was developed in response to the task of creating an AI-powered tool to tackle the time-consuming challenge of digesting large documents like research papers, legal files, or technical manuals.
-The core objective, set by EZ, was to build an assistant that not only summarizes content but also enables intelligent, justified interaction with the document's information.
+This project, the **Smart Research Assistant**, named Adyantik, was developed in response to the task of creating an AI-powered tool to tackle the time-consuming challenge of digesting large documents like research papers, legal files, or technical manuals.
+The core objective, was to build an assistant that not only summarizes content but also enables intelligent, justified interaction with the document's information.

 ---